 So, are you ready for some amazing frugal tips and creative ideas that will inspire you and spur you into far more innovative ways to save money?
 Let's get started and see just where we end up here.
 Don't worry, you don't need a good credit score for something of this nature.
 Follow through!

-Candy and treats can be used for a variety of things, from helping to teach addition and subtraction, on to creating amazing homemade brownies, ginger bread houses for Christmas, cookies and even pies, or cakes!
-Did you know you can make your own healthy trail mix from Halloween candy like: M&M's and raisinets?
-Just mix these sweet goodies in with some whole grain cereal, granola, pretzels and peanuts and you'll be good to go!
+Candy and treats can be used for a variety of things, from helping to teach addition and subtraction, to creating amazing homemade brownies, gingerbread houses for Christmas, cookies, and even pies, or cakes!
+Did you know you can make your own healthy trail mix from Halloween candy like M&M's and raisinets?
+Simply mix these sweet goodies in with some whole-grain cereal, granola, pretzels and peanuts and you'll be good to go!
 But, just wait--that's not all!